 :ook into any text field, you should see 👍👍👍👍 appear!

-Let’s conclude this introduction with the most important shortcut espanso offers, the toggle shortcut:
+Let’s conclude this introduction with the most important shortcuts espanso offers, the toggle shortcut and the backspace undo.

 There are times when you may want to disable espanso to avoid an unwanted expansion.
 This can be